I have decided to make every previous version of Costa available for download.

 20th of May, 2008

 This unreleased version was a little crazy.
 It's actually just 0.9.4, which can be seen if you look at the script files.
 All GUI code was removed, and replaced with TUI code.
 This made Costa a text-mode program, but still with moveable windows and such.
 It was kind of nice, and worked well.
 But it was more of an experiment than anything else.
-It was made available here in september 2015, for those interessed in seeing it.
+It was made available here in September 2015, for those interested in seeing it.

 13th of January, 2008

 Due to the failure of Costa 0.9.3, the 0.9.2 code was pulled out, cleaned up and was briefly being used for Costa 0.9.4, which was released on the 28th of December, 2006.

 Costa 0.9.3 was never officially released, but is available here for historic reasons.
 It had a lot of improvements over 0.9.2 that made it my personal favorite of the task-swapping editions.
 Sadly, the code suffered from bad planning and messy programming style.
 On the 19th of May, 2006 Costa 0.9.3 was canceled.

 Although never released to the public, this version was a great improvement over 0.9.1.
 It has sadly been lost, and cannot be downloaded.

 1st of September, 2005